 - Unexplained – these are absences where no reasons have been provided

-If you have any questions about how the college communicates attendance and absences or you wish to discuss all things attendance and engagement, please contact your child’s year level coordinator or sub-school manager on 9308 1144 or via the Compass parent portal email.
+We are here to help, if you wish to discuss all things attendance and engagement at school, please contact your child’s year level coordinator or sub-school manager on 9308 1144 or via the Compass Portal email.